 Apple, CBS Corp.’s Simon & Schuster, News Corp.
-(NWSA)’s Harper Collins, Verlagsgruppe Georg von Holtzbrinck GmbH’s Macmillan unit and Lagardere SCA (MMB)’s Hachette Livre sent “possible commitments” to the European Commission, EU Competition Commissioner Joaquin Almunia said in an e-mailed statement today.
+(NWSA:US)’s Harper Collins, Verlagsgruppe Georg von Holtzbrinck GmbH’s Macmillan unit and Lagardere SCA (MMB)’s Hachette Livre sent “possible commitments” to the European Commission, EU Competition Commissioner Joaquin Almunia said in an e-mailed statement today.
 The EU will review the offers with competitors to see if they would address antitrust issues.

 The U.S. Department of Justice sued Apple, Macmillan and Pearson Plc (PSON)’s Penguin in New York today, claiming the publishers colluded to fix eBook prices.
 Simon & Schuster, Hachette and HarperCollins reached settlements with the DOJ.